Research Institute Leadership & Organization

 Clusters are designed to reduce duplicate effort, foster cooperation, and where appropriate, begin collaborations.
 One cluster member is charged with communicating with the rest of the cluster, but traditional hierarchies of senior and junior faculty and investigators do not exist inside the clusters.

 Clusters are places where investigators can "float" new ideas, seek advice, potential partners, or pass on suggestions.
-Funding allocations for formal proposal-writing begin with a cluster presentation, but cluster meetings can be used for a wide variety of purposes.
+Funding allocations for formal proposal-writing begin with a cluster presentation, but cluster meetings are used for a wide variety of other purposes.

 Clusters also are fluid.
 They may be long-standing or last just a year or two as needed.
 There is no limit on the number of clusters to which an investigator may belong.
 Some investigators may belong to one cluster while other investigators may belong to many.